AhmedARadwan/CudaMem/README.md

-# CudaSmartPointers
+# CudaMem

-CudaSmartPointers is a C++ library that provides smart pointers for managing memory on CUDA-enabled devices.
-It includes implementations of both unique and shared pointers, allowing you to efficiently allocate, deallocate, and transfer data between the host and device memory.
+CudaMem is a C++ library that provides smart pointers for managing memory on CUDA-enabled devices.
+It includes implementations of both unique and shared pointers, allowing you to efficiently allocate, deallocate, and transfer data between the host and device memory without using ```cudaMalloc``` or ```cudaFree```.

 ## Prerequisities
 Tested with: